clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 Then, I created a first blog post with `hugo new content $HUGO_SITE_NAME/posts/my-first-post.md`

-## Deploy the site
+## Deploying the site

-### Add build and deploy workflow GitHub Actions
+### Adding build and deploy workflow GitHub Actions

 GitHub offers the possibility to host static websites for free through GitHub Pages.
 In the Settings of the GitHub project, I set the Source to *GitHub Actions* (under *Build and deployment)* in the *Pages* section.

 ![Untitled](Untitled%203.png)

 I added a workflow that will deploy my static website.
-The file is named _.github/workflows/deploy_hugo.yaml_ (the name can be changed, but not the path).
-I modified the website from the Hugo documentation to take into consideration my folder structure (site under _/blog_ folder).
-Here is my final file, after updating multiple actions to the latest version.
+The file is named _.github/workflows/deploy_hugo.yaml_ (the name can be changed, but not the folder).
+I modified the website with the help of the Hugo documentation to account for my folder structure (site under _/blog_ folder).
+Here is my final file, after updating multiple actions to their latest versions:

 ```yaml
 # Sample workflow for building and deploying a Hugo site to GitHub Pages